jinxicat/Animations/README.md

-# animations

 "gridsearch_optimized_fft_extrapolation.py"

   Overview:
     -basic/novice approach to gridsearch optimization

-  -Minimizes the MSE from an fft extrapolation up to the current minute, then uses the optimized parameters to generate an extraploation into the future by       optimized variable "FUTURE_PERIOD_PREDICT"

   Possible Uses:
     -Use extrapolation techniques to remove time-gaps in large timeseires data sets.
-  -Planning to use this technique for generating a FFT extrapolation sequence as a Deep Learning feature column
+    -FFT extrapolation sequence as a Deep Learning feature column

+"optimize.py"

+  Overview:
+    -Hyperopt optimization script
+    -Bayesian optimization for multidimensional parameter spaces
+    -Minimize the loss of the "Objective()" function

+  Uses:
+    -Optimizing simulations
+    -Optimize any function from the current context -Must create your own "Objective()" function